ubernostrum/django-registration/docs/activation-workflow.rst

 Views
 -----

-.. currentmodule:: django_registration.backends.hmac.views
+.. currentmodule:: django_registration.backends.activation.views

 Two views are provided to implement the signup/activation process.
 These subclass :ref:`the base views of django-registration
 <views>`, so anything that can be overridden/customized there can
 equally be overridden/customized here.
-There are some additional customization points specific to the HMAC implementation, which are listed below.
+There are some additional customization points specific to this implementation, which are listed below.

 For an overview of the templates used by these views (other than those specified below), and their context variables, see :ref:`the quick